Do it yourself

 The popularity (and number) of on-line message boards or forums on World War II matters has fallen in recent years.
 Those that remain are still readily found by your chosen Search engine and, if really stumped, it may still be worthwhile joining and posting your query on one of the very few where real knowledge and help can still be found.

-It is still advisable to look at board rules as well as the content and style of posts—and replies—before jumping in yourself.
+It is still advisable to look at board rules and the content and style of posts—and replies—before jumping in yourself.
 Never put your email address in plain view if you needn’t.
 Typing ALL IN CAPITALS is usually seen as the equivalent of shouting.
 You may still be taken aback by how many apparently adult, experienced members are bullies or smart alecks, lying in wait for any excuse to sneer, finger-wag, take offence or pick a fight.
 At least the tide of really offensive spam posts has largely ebbed as owners, moderators and members have taken more responsibility for content.

 Service records or unit histories